asrajavel/Interview-Prep/README.md

 >This document is a collection of ideas that I have tried and found useful.
 >But it's not a one-size-fits-all.
 You have to try and see what works for you.
->It is very opinionated and may not work for everyone.
+>It is **very opinionated** and may **not** work for everyone.

-There are 2 sections basically:
+There are 2 sections:
 1. Preparation
 2. During the interview

 The first one is the largest section.
+At the end, I have added stats on how much time I spent on preparation.

 ## Preparation